1084350607/TypeScirpt-notes/README.md

 # TypeScirpt-notes
-An brief typescript notes for fresher
+A brief typescript notes for fresher